Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Steam Wand

 This DeLonghi machine comes with a steam wand to foam the milk and create espresso-based drinks.
-The wand is the biggest drawback of the De’Longhi ECP3420, in my opinion.
+In my opinion, the wand is the biggest drawback of the De’Longhi ECP3420.

-The biggest issue is the wand runs out of pressure within 30 seconds, which isn’t enough time to heat milk.
-The machine starts steaming with a lot of pressure, but the pressure drops quickly.
+The biggest issue is the wand turns cool rather quickly.
+It runs out of pressure within 30 seconds, which isn’t enough time to heat milk.
+The machine starts steaming with a lot of pressure, but the pressure drops fast.
 The steam turns lukewarm, enough that I could even run my hand under it (don’t try this at home!).

 Because of the pressure time-out, you have to do a second round of steaming to steam milk with the ECP 3420.
 Turn off the steam, let the machine heat up again (wait for the green “ready” light to turn on), then do steam again to get to a proper 150o F temperature.